indigo423/timeseries-integration-pgtimeseries/README.md

 ## Usage
+### Grant the 'opennms' role superuser on the opennms database
+* `sudo su - postgres -c "alter role opennms superuser"`
+* This is currently required for the plugin to install extensions and create the required tables.
+This can be removed later.
 ### enable the Time Series Storage layer
 * In opennms deploy root folder: ``echo "org.opennms.timeseries.strategy=integration" >> etc/opennms.properties.d/timescale.properties``
 ### Compile from source